-- The Campus Executive/Dean of Student Affairs/Life serves as and authorizes specific staff as Student Conduct Administrators.
-Currently, Student Conduct Administrators include the Dean of Student Affairs/ Life and Residence Life Staff.
-Additional Student Affairs/Life staff may be designated at Student Conduct Administrators as needed. - The Dean of Student Affairs/Life/Dean of Student Affairs/Life designee shall develop policies for the administration of the student conduct system. - 3.
-Decisions made by the Student Conduct Administrators shall be final, pending normal appeal process.
+- The Campus Executive/Dean of Student Affairs serves as and authorizes specific staff as Student Conduct Administrators.
+Currently, Student Conduct Administrators include the Associate Dean of Student Affairs and Residence Life professional staff.
+Additional Student Affairs staff may be designated at Student Conduct Administrators as needed. - The Associate Dean of Student Affairs/Dean of Student Affairs designee shall develop policies for the administration of the student conduct system. - Decisions made by the Student Conduct Administrators shall be final, pending normal appeal process.